mozilla/addon-sdk/packages/addon-kit/docs/widget.md

     An optional function to be called when the widget is clicked.
 It is called as `onClick(event)`. `event` is the standard DOM event object.

-  @prop [onLoad] {callback}
-    An optional function to be called when the widget's content is loaded.
-If the content is HTML then the `onReady` event is recommended, as it provides earlier access.
-It is called as `onLoad(event)`. `event` is the standard DOM event object.

   @prop [onMouseover] {callback}
     An optional function to be called when the user passes the mouse over the widget.
 It is called as `onClick(event)`. `event` is the standard DOM event